mbianchidev/mbianchidev/note-to-colleagues.md

 ## Touching

 I really don't like to be touched, unless I explicitly gave consent for it.
-I'm not a hugger on the job.
+I'm not a hugger on the job unless we know each other really well.
 I'm a handshaker, high-fiver and a fist-bumper!

 I also don't like if you touch my stuff without asking or when I'm not around.
 I will notice.